 How can I help children when I don’t work with children?

+For National Adoption Month, Patricia A. Cody, PhD, wrote a guest blog on working in child welfare for TXICFW.
 Patricia is the Lead NAFCIES, fulfillment and ARCRI Evaluator at AdoptUSkids and an Adjunct Assistant Professor at the University of Texas at Austin, Steve Hicks School of Social Work.
-For National Adoption Month, Patricia so graciously wrote a guest blog on her important work for TXICFW.

 I started my child welfare career after receiving my MSW.
 I accepted a position as a foster care caseworker at Child and Family Services Agency (CFSA) in Washington, DC.
 When I started, CFSA was coming out from under federal receivership after being sued.
 Things were in flux as the District of Columbia transitioned back to self-management in child welfare.
 During my first year, there was significant turnover in the Director position, and one Director even made the news when she was arrested!
 I began to question what I had gotten myself into!